 The Statutory Auditors, Messrs.
-Deloitte Haskins & Sells LLP, Chartered Accountants ('DHS') (Firm Registration No.117366W/W-100018), were appointed with your approval at the Thirty Sixth AGM to hold such office till the conclusion of the Forty First AGM.
-DHS have submitted their Report on the Financial Statements of the Company for the financial year 2020-21 which forms part of this Report.
-They have issued an unmodified audit opinion.
+Deloitte Haskins & Sells LLP, Chartered Accountants ('DHS') (Firm Registration No.117366W/W-100018), who were appointed with your approval at the Thirty Sixth AGM to hold such office for a period of five years, will complete their present term on conclusion of the ensuing Forty First AGM of the Company.